tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 ## Best for Pretty Much Everybody

 ![](https://fedoraproject.org/assets/images/atomic-desktops/kde-desktop.jpg)
-You can never go wrong with Fedora Kinoite.
-It is a stable, up-to-date, very secure Linux distribution which utilizes modern Linux technologies such as Wayland, SELinux OSTree, butterfs, and more!
+Fedora Kinoite is great for pretty much every user out there.
+It is a stable, simple, up-to-date, very secure Linux distribution which utilizes modern Linux technologies such as Wayland, SELinux OSTree, butterfs, and more!

 * Stable, Secure, Modern
 * Up-to-date drivers
 * BTRFS
-* Best overall

 Fedora Kinoite is a special kind of distribution because it's a "immutable Linux distribution", meaning the operating system, is read-only at its core.
 This means you can't modify the OS, like the file system, directories, applications, or configuration.